A Complete Hawaii Packing List (From A Frequent Visitor)

 Can you travel to Hawaii with just a carry-on?

 Absolutely!
+You’ll want to pack light if you’re trying to avoid the extra cost of checked luggage.
 I’ve traveled with just a carry-on on all my Hawaii trips and I’ve always been able to bring plenty of outfits and a small selection of shoes.
 If you’re having trouble fitting all of your stuff into a carry-on suitecase, try using packing cubes.

 What do people wear in Hawaii?

 Fashion is Hawaii is quite casual.
-Flip flops and sandals are the norm, along with shorts and casual shirts.
+Flip flops and sandals are the norm, along with shorts and casual shirts like tank tops.
 While locals rarely dress up, it is common for tourists to be seen in resort wear, including dresses for women and button-up shirts and pants for men.

 What is the typical dress code for upscale restaurants in Hawaii?